Mick Mannock: Early life and education

 Mannock joined the Territorial Army and served in the Royal Army Medical Corps (RAMC) at this time to keep in touch with his friends from Canterbury at the annual camps.
 Mannock was promoted to sergeant in 1913.
 In the spring, he attended a local cricket match and was introduced to Clara Novello Davies, mother of composer Ivor Novello.
 Mannock was keen to develop his musical talents and was personally tutored by her.
 Through his local cricket club assumed an interest in politics.
 He became a political activist, expressed socialist views, was an admirer of Keir Hardie and became the Secretary of the Wellingborough Independent Labour Party in 1912.

 Mannock remained a staunch supporter of the British Empire but sympathised with the Irish Home Rule movement.
 In the Wellingborough YMCA's mock parliament he sat as the Honourable Member for Waterford, the seat of John Redmond leader of the Irish Parliamentary Party.

 Mannock applied for a passport at Christmas 1913, and received a stamped copy on 10 January 1914 describing himself as a telegraph and telephone mechanic.
-The original survives at the RAF Museum in Hendon.
+The original survives at the Royal Air Force Museum London in Hendon.
 On 9 February 1914, he abruptly ended his time in Wellingborough, and boarded a tramp steamer from Tilbury to Constantinople in Turkey to take a position at the Société Ottomane des Téléphones (Ottoman Telephone Exchange).

 In 1914, as war became likely, Mannock and his fellow employees noticed a change in the political climate, and their Turkish hosts became openly hostile and anti-British.
 At the outbreak of war in Europe in August 1914, the country remained neutral.
 In October 1914 the Turks allied themselves with the Central Powers, the German Empire and Austria-Hungary.
 As an enemy subject he was interned.

 Poorly fed and cared for, his health rapidly declined in prison.
 Dysentery racked his intestines and he was confined to a small cell.
 One night he managed to escape his cell by squeezing through the narrow confines of its window.
 Over the next nights, and during his transfer to the prisoners quarters, he forged an exit tunnel which he used on frequent raids to the Turkish Army food stores next-door.
 One night he was discovered and locked in a concrete box for two weeks.
 Near death, he was repatriated back to Britain and left Constantinople camp on 1 April 1915.
 On the two-month journey he contracted malaria once again, surviving the parasite before reaching England via Bulgaria and Greece.